kexinchu/work-life-balance/Speak/Speak-Part II&III 雅思哥.md

         - No, I don't think learning english is a bad/good thing for sb.
         - No, I disagree with that, I think / believe/ suppose ...(your point)
     - 中立：
         - It's hard to say whether sth is purely good or purely bad.
-I think it depends on (how much you do it)/(the environment around you or the background of you). on the one hand, ... ; while on the other hand, ...
+I think in some case A ..., but its not enough, on the other hand,...
     - 原因：
         - But if I had to give a reason, I'd say study English can help chinese student to learn about other cultures.
         - The reason why I agree with it is because ...